-(Ephemeral Fixation by a Broadcaster or Cablecaster)
+(Ephemeral fixation by a broadcaster, etc.)

-- Article 44 (1) A broadcaster may make an ephemeral sound or visual recording of a work that the broadcaster is permitted to broadcast without prejudice to the right set forth in Article 23, paragraph (1), for its own broadcasts by means of its own facilities or those of another broadcaster that is permitted to broadcast the same work. - (2) A cablecaster may make an ephemeral sound or visual recording of a work that the cablecaster is permitted to cablecast without prejudice to the right set forth in Article 23, paragraph (1), for its own cablecasts (except a cablecast it transmits based on the receipt of a broadcast) by means of its own facilities. - (3) It is not permissible to preserve a sound or visual recording made pursuant to the provisions of the preceding two paragraphs for a period exceeding six months after the recording (or six months after the broadcast or cablecast, if the recording is broadcast or cablecast within the period of six months after the recording); provided, however, that this does not apply if a recording is preserved in official archives specified by Cabinet Order.
+Article 44 (1) A broadcaster may make an ephemeral sound or visual recording of a work that it is able to broadcast without prejudice to the right set forth in Article 23, paragraph (1), for its own broadcasts and by means of its own

+- facilities or those of another broadcaster that is permitted to broadcast the same work. - (2) A cablecaster may make an ephemeral sound or visual recording of a work that it is permitted to cablecast without prejudice to the right set forth in Article 23, paragraph (1), for its own cablecasts (except a cablecast it transmits based on the receipt of a broadcast) and by means of its own facilities. - (3) It is not permissible to preserve a sound or visual recording made pursuant to the provisions of the preceding two paragraphs for a period exceeding six months after the recording (or six months after the broadcast or cablecast, if the recording is broadcast or cablecast within the period of six months after the recording); provided, however, that this does not apply if a recording is preserved in official archives pursuant to Cabinet Order.

-(Exhibition of an Artistic Work by the Owner of the Original)
+(Exhibition of an artistic work, etc. by the owner of the original)